michnaugh1/Michigan_Constitution/README.md

 - Presented at an election held on April 1, 1963, and adopted;
 - A recount established the vote as 810,860 to 803,436.

 The constitutional provisions in this publication are reprinted from the text of the Michigan Compiled Laws, supplemented through January 1, 2011.
-Materials in boldface type, particularly catchlines and annotations, are not part of the Constitution.